Midnight basketball: The Service Categories

-The volunteers work hard to make sure they do everything they can to provide for the young men, and the programs have helped to give hope to its participants.
-It has also helped save many lives, and help them into a more successful environment.

 Effectiveness

 Empirically, a 2006 study of the 1990-1994 period during which rates of most crimes in the United States peaked, and when urban midnight basketball programs were initiated as a crime-prevention strategy, found that—while confounding factors were likely involved—property crime rates fell more rapidly in cities that were early adopters of the original midnight basketball model than in other American cities in the same period.
 It shows that there was a drop in crime rates in places where these programs were taking place.
 There was a 30% drop in crime in Glenarden, where the program began, and Phoenix had 10.4% less juvenile arrests and 50% less juvenile related incidents.
 In one Los Angeles Times article, it is stated that "There was a 60% reduction in drug-related crime."
 Although there was uncertainty about this statistic, as the Chicago leagues had only 160 participants and there were still around 85,000 young adults across the city that were at risk, which made the statistics seem unrealistic.
 Participants were not at risk of committing a crime when they attended basketball, and there were police officers stationed in the building to make sure of this.
 An article from Texas stated that it "has cut crime in one Fort Worth neighborhood 89 percent on nights when games are held."
 As well, "Murders, rapes, robberies and burglaries dropped to zero during the late-night games."
 The program helps show the young men a sense of community, friendship, and sportsmanship that they wouldn't have gotten to experience on the streets.
 There are some people who believed that it would actually increase crime because it would bring at-risk people into a group together, and it might encourage gangs.
 However, this is not the case, and the program has been very successful, and a program has even started in Australia.
 It has helped give young men an alternative to crime, and many have found jobs or are seeking further education.